 Steptoe's London office is at the heart of one of the world's leading financial centers.
 Our lawyers provide clients around the world with a range of legal services to achieve their most important business objectives in an increasingly complex and challenging world.

-We help clients facing multijurisdictional, cross-border challenges by providing them with access to lawyers who are fluent in a multitude of languages, including Russian, German, French, Italian, Spanish, Romanian, Ukrainian, Urdu, and Swedish.
+We help clients facing multijurisdictional, cross-border challenges by providing them with access to lawyers who are fluent in a multitude of languages, including Farsi, French, German, Hindi, Italian, Latvian, Japanese, Russian, Spanish, Ukrainian, and Urdu.

 Steptoe's London lawyers are recognised in a number of core practice areas by leading publications such as Legal 500 and Chambers UK, and work closely with their colleagues across Steptoe's other offices.

 We provide advice in several practice areas, including:

 We have built a strong reputation for providing top-quality regulatory, contentious, and transactional advice across many industry sectors.

 *Steptoe & Johnson UK LLP is a limited liability partnership registered in England and Wales under number OC395074 with its registered office at 5 Aldermanbury Square, London EC2V 7HR.
 Steptoe & Johnson UK LLP is authorised and regulated by the Solicitors Regulation Authority under number 635838, and is affiliated with the firms of Steptoe & Johnson LLP and Steptoe & Johnson HK LLP.
 Our United Kingdom VAT registration number is 203 2105 81.

 Danyal Arnold helps clients navigate complex international trade and investment issues.
 Danyal focuses on a variety of international trade matters, including the impact and implications of Brexit, EU...